irskep/computerwords/docs/computer_flavored_markdown.md

 Any time you use a tag, it needs to either be of the form `<my-tag>contents</my-tag>` or `<my-tag />`.
 Using `<my-tag>` by itself will result in an error.

-### The error messages are crap

-Computer Words doesn't know how to tell you what file your problem is in yet.